 On top of that, this is built for gaming with multicolored backlit keys that have three mechanical settings, including clicky and tactile feedback.
-It also has a USB pass-through allowing you to run the mouse through this – meaning students can bring their own and easily plug in if needed.
+It also has a USB pass-through, allowing you to run the mouse through this – so students can bring their own and easily plug in if needed.
 It also makes for easy charging for a device such as a smartphone – a very welcoming feature for students.

 Razer Abyssus Essential Gaming Mouse